danielkunin/Deeplearning-Visualizations/article/optimization.md

      </td>
     <td>
         <ul>
-            <li>Momentum speeds up the learning with a very minor implementation change.
+            <li>Momentum usually speeds up the learning with a very minor implementation change.
-                <li>Momentum uses more memory for a given batch size than SGD but less than RMSprop and Adam.</li></li>
+                <li>Momentum uses more memory for a given batch size than stochastic gradient descent but less than RMSprop and Adam.</li></li>
         </ul>
     </td>
   </tr>